Allentown station (Central Railroad of New Jersey): 19th century

-Industrial era

-It was in the late 1880s that both railroads built elaborate stations in Allentown, and all lines serving Allentown converged at the two stations.
-LV rail lines ran south into Allentown from Mauch Chunk, primarily along the west side of the Lehigh River.
-The lines crossed under the Tilghman Street Bridge past LV freight yard north of Walnut Street, then under Linden Street to the passenger station.
-The lines continued south out of Allentown, then turned east, following the west side of the river through Rittersville, Fountain Hill and South Bethlehem under the Hill to Hill Bridge, past Bethlehem Steel to Easton.
+In the late 1880s, both railroads built elaborate stations in Allentown, and all lines serving Allentown converged at the two stations.

+Lehigh Valley rail lines ran south from Mauch Chunk in present-day Jim Thorpe, Pennsylvania to Allentown, primarily following the west banks of the Lehigh River.
+The lines crossed under the Tilghman Street Bridge past Lehigh Valley's freight yard north of Walnut Street, then under Linden Street to the passenger station.
+The lines continued south, then turned east, following the west side of the Lehigh River through the Rittersville section of Allentown and then to Fountain Hill, and South Bethlehem under the Hill to Hill Bridge, past Bethlehem Steel to Easton.

-CNJ tracks ran along the east side of the Lehigh from Mauch Chunk, then crossed the river where American Parkway now ends and turns onto North Dauphin Street.
+CNJ tracks ran along the east side of the Lehigh River from Mauch Chunk in present-day Jim Thorpe then crossed the Lehigh River, where American Parkway now ends and turns onto North Dauphin Street.
 The former CNJ crossover bridge remains standing derelict crossing the river.
-South of Allentown, CNJ turned east and again crossed the Lehigh River, following the west side through CNJ's Allentown yard, which is still operated by Norfolk Southern Railway.
+South of Allentown, CNJ turned east and again crossed the Lehigh River, following the west side through CNJ's Allentown yard, which is now operated by Norfolk Southern Railway.

 Both lines into Allentown were double-tracked, paralleling each other into their respective stations following American Parkway, which was later built on the abandoned railbed.
 A shared, separate double-tracked freight line ran to the east of the passenger stations.

+20th century

 During World War I, both stations were used by the United States Army Ambulance Service (USAAS) that operated Camp Crane, a training camp for Army Ambulance drivers and support personnel.
 Thousands of soldiers arrived in Allentown at the stations, then were transported to the training camp.
 After graduating from training, the stations became pre-embarkation point, with thousands of men moving in and out rapidly, usually arriving and leaving on trains in the middle of the night.

-The Allentown stations provided passenger rail service for decades to Scranton, Reading, Harrisburg, New York City, Philadelphia and other points along the nation's inter-city rail network.
-Major named trains included the Queen of the Valley (CNJ/Reading, Jersey City–Harrisburg), Interstate Express (Reading/Lackawanna, Syracuse–Philadelphia), Scranton Flyer/Philadelphia Flyer (Reading, Philadelphia–Scranton).
+The Allentown stations provided passenger rail service for decades to Scranton, Reading, Harrisburg, New York City, Philadelphia, and other points on the nation's inter-city rail network.
+Major trains included the Queen of the Valley, a CNJ/Reading train from Jersey City to Harrisburg, the Interstate Express, a Reading/Lackawanna train from Syracuse, New York to Philadelphia, the Scranton Flyer/Philadelphia Flyer, a Reading train from Philadelphia to Scranton.